 9.01: Jurisdiction of Inspectors

 (1) Commonwealth Inspections.
-Effective February 19, 2011, permits to perform sheet metal work in buildings owned, used, or leased by the Commonwealth shall be submitted to the Board.
+Permits to perform sheet metal work in buildings owned, used, or leased by the Commonwealth shall be submitted to the Board.
 The Board and designated DPL staff shall grant or deny such permit applications and DPL inspectors shall perform the related inspections.
 Non‑refundable fees for Commonwealth permits shall be established by the Secretary of Administration and Finance pursuant to M.G.L. c.
 7, ' 3B.
 Commonwealth inspectors may inspect any work site regardless of the issuing authority for the permit.

 (2) Local Inspections.
 For all buildings that are not owned or constructed by the United States Government or owned, used or constructed by the Commonwealth, permit applications shall be submitted to the local inspector of buildings, or a like official, who shall grant or deny all such permit applications and who shall perform the related inspections.
 Fees and fee procedures for local inspections shall be determined by the municipalities.